 The hardware RESET pin terminates any operation in progress and resets the internal state machine to reading array data.
 The RESET pin may be tied to the system reset circuitry.
 A system reset would thus also reset the device, enabling the system microprocessor to read the boot-up firmware from the Flash memory.

-The device offers two power-saving features.
-When addresses have been stable for a specified amount of time, the device enters the automatic sleep mode.
-The system can also place the device into the standby mode.
-Power consumption is greatly reduced in both these modes.
+The device offers power-saving features.
+The system can place the device into the standby mode.
+Power consumption is greatly reduced in the standby modes.

 Pin Configurations

 ■ TSOP (I)